 - Took mission trip to encourage a family we support in Kenya and provided $10,000 of extra support.

-- We have a missionary family of 8 we support who stayed with us from January through May 2018 and we provided a vehicle and helped with housing and support.
+- A missionary family of 8 we support stayed with us for 6 months and we provided a vehicle and helped with housing and support.

 - Sponsored over 65 children through Compassion International.